wesbragagt/type-envd/README.md

 # Type Envd

 Create a typescript definition from your project's .env files.
-By listing all .env files and merging the unique variable names available, generating a type definition in `src/generated.env.d.ts`
+By listing all .env files and merging the unique variable names available, generating a type definition in `src/generated.env.d.ts`.

 ## Getting Started

-`npx type-envd`
+`npx type-envd <target output file or src/generated.env.d.ts by default>`

 or